Logiqx/covid-stats/docs/daily-data/README.md

 - Linear scale is good when you just want to see an overview of daily cases, hospital admissions and deaths.
 - Logarithmic scale is ideal when you want to compare rates of change and look for possible "vaccine effect".

-When two (or more) plots are seen to be rising / falling together on charts using [logarithmic scale]((https://en.wikipedia.org/wiki/Logarithmic_scale)) for the y-axis (aka "semi-log plot") it indicates that the underlying rate of growth / decay is equal.
+When two (or more) plots are seen to be rising / falling together on charts using [logarithmic scale](https://en.wikipedia.org/wiki/Logarithmic_scale) for the y-axis (aka a "semi-log plot") it indicates that the underlying rate of growth / decay is equal.

 When the "vaccine effect" becomes evident in England we should expect to see the older age groups curve downwards more rapidly than the younger age groups on the log scale plots.
-When lines are seen to cross and the plots continue to diverge it may be an indicator of "vaccine effect".
+When plots for the older ages groups cross the younger age groups and continue to diverge, it may well be an indicator of the "vaccine effect".

-This is simple method of analysis is only possible with a logarithmic scale and is not possible using the charts with a linear scale.
+This simple approach to analysis is only possible when using a logarithmic scale.
+The same approach to analysis cannot be applied to the charts using a linear scale.